roseyotieno/flye-raw-reads/README.md

-# flye-raw-reads
-an assignment on examining a fastq file
+# download the fastq, examine it, count no. of reads, assemble and vissualize on bandage, do fastqc